Lavender: Natural Health Benefits & How to Use It

 How to prepare:

 Add the lavender flowers to the cup of boiling water and let it infuse for 5 to 10 minutes.
-Then strain, wait for it to cool and drink.
-This tea can be taken up to 3 times a day, and is recommended after each main meal.
+Then strain, wait for it to cool, and drink.
+This tea can be consumed up to 3 times a day, and is recommended after each main meal.

 2. Warm lavender bath

-A warm lavender bath contains excellent relaxing, calming and tranquilizing effects that can help to treat excess stress, anxiety and sleep problems.
-To prepare a lavender bath, simply add 100 g of dried lavender flowers or 6-7 drops of the plant's essential oil to the hot water in a tub.
+A warm lavender bath contains excellent relaxing, calming, and tranquilizing effects that can help to treat excess stress, anxiety, and sleep problems.
+To prepare a lavender bath, simply add 100 g of dried lavender flowers or 6-7 drops of the plant's essential oil to the warm water in a tub.

-To treat sleep and stress problems, bags with dried flowers of the plant can also be placed under your pillow, so that they can act overnight.
+To treat sleep and stress problems, bags with dried lavender flowers can also be placed under your pillow, so that they can act overnight.

 3. Essential oil massage